quellabs/signal-hub/README.md

 Service providers allow you to customize how services are created.
 A service provider can:

 - Define specific instantiation logic for a service
-- Register services with the container
-- Support specific types of services
+- Support instantiation of interfaces

 ### Default Service Provider